 Bear Hunting in Canada with the Canadian Wilderness Outfitters

 Want lots of excitement and a good hunting opportunity?
-Join us on a Black Bear Hunt!
+Join us on a 5 day Black Bear Hunting adventure!

 The best bear hunting in Canada is with the Canadian Wilderness Outfitters.
 The Canadian Wilderness Outfitters have been hunting bear in the Duck Mountains of Manitoba since 1996.
 The dense forested areas and rich agricultural land of the Swan River Valley provide the habitat and food source required to hunt the biggest trophy bears in Manitoba.
 If you’re looking to hunt trophy black bear or trophy brown bear, this is the Manitoba bear hunt for you.

 - Comfortable tent camp (*Remote camping optional)

 - 24 hour Hot/Cold running water

 - Home Cooked Dinner